elasticio/api-docs/source/includes/_users.md

 #### Data associated with organization

-If the user was the only member of any organization(s), they will be deleted with all associated data (TBD).
+* If this user is a member of any Organization which has one more member beside him/her then this user needs to leave this Organization before his profile can be deleted.

-User can not be deleted, if he is not the only member of any organization (there is at least one another member in organization).
-The user should leave those organizations.
+* If this user is the only member of Organization(s) then he/she will be deleted along with all the unique data connected with this user.

 #### Public components